Aliases for MMP3 Gene

 MMP3 (Matrix Metallopeptidase 3) is a Protein Coding gene.
-Diseases associated with MMP3 include coronary heart disease 6 and rheumatoid lung disease.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+Diseases associated with MMP3 include Coronary Heart Disease 6 and Arthritis.
+Among its related pathways are TNF signaling pathway and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
 An important paralog of this gene is MMP13.

 UniProtKB/Swiss-Prot for MMP3 Gene